-Full-Range Operation: Another significant advantage of MartinLogan's exclusive electrostatic transducer technology is that no crossover networks are used above 500Hz, because they are not needed.
-The ElectroMotion ESL consists of a single, seamless electrostatic membrane reproducing all frequencies above 500Hz simultaneously.
+Full-Range Operation: Another significant advantage of MartinLogan's exclusive electrostatic transducer technology is that no crossover networks are used above 400Hz, because they are not needed.
+The ElectroMotion ESL X consists of a single, seamless electrostatic membrane reproducing all frequencies above 400Hz simultaneously.
 This eliminates the crossover phase aberrations that are associated with traditional tweeter, midrange, and woofer systems.
 The result is a dramatic improvement in imaging and staging performance.

-Passive 8" Woofer w/ Ported Cabinet: A precise 8" high-excursion, perfectly balanced, audiophile grade, doped-fiber cone woofer has been custom designed exclusively for The EM-ESL by MartinLogan's in-house engineering team.
-This woofer precisely optimizes cone suspension and magnetic flux field to produce high levels of bass output and simultaneous precise midrange.
-The custom woofer's rigid light-weight diaphragm eliminates cone flexure and maximizes response time to achieve remarkably low-distortion.
-The 8" woofer is housed in a non-resonant asymmetrical cabinet with a down-firing bass port for additional bass extension.
+Dual 8" Woofers w/ Ported Cabinet: Two precise 8" high-excursion, perfectly balanced, audiophile grade, doped-fiber cone woofers have been custom designed exclusively for The EM-ESL X by MartinLogan's in-house engineering team.
+These woofers precisely optimize cone suspension and magnetic flux field to produce high levels of bass output and simultaneous precise midrange.
+The custom woofers' rigid light-weight diaphragm eliminates cone flexure and maximizes response time to achieve remarkably low-distortion.
+The 8" woofers are housed in a non-resonant asymmetrical cabinet with a down-firing bass port for additional bass extension.

 - Input: AC 100-240V~50/60Hz, 0.2A